 Below are some of the foods recommended for a low-fiber diet.
 It is still possible for some of these foods to upset your system.
 Talk to your doctor or dietitian if a food is making your problem worse.

 - You may have yogurt, kefir, cottage cheese, milk, pudding, creamy soup, or 1.5 ounces (43 g) of hard cheese.
 If you are lactose intolerant, use lactose-free products.

 - Avoid milk products with nuts, seeds, fruit, vegetables, or granola added to them.

 Breads and grains:

-- You may have refined white breads, dry cereals (such as Special K, puffed rice, Corn Flakes, and Rice Krispies), Cream of Wheat, white pasta, and crackers.
+- You may have refined white breads, dry cereals (such as puffed rice, corn flakes), farina, white pasta, and crackers.
 Make sure these foods have less than 2 grams of fiber per serving.

 - Do not eat whole-grain breads, crackers, cereals, whole-wheat pasta, brown rice, barley, oats, or popcorn.